JennysJam/blog/content/blog/copygc/index.md

 A mark and sweep garbage collector using `malloc()` (or any other allocator that deals with variably-sized data) has to content with _fragmentation_ -- after long cycles of freeing and releasing memory, it's possible that we might have enough memory to allocate it, but we don't have contiguous chunks of memory that it could fit.
 When copying collectors move objects, they push them all to one side of the heap, meaning we now have a large contiguous area to allocate new memory from, and there's no awkwardly sized gaps.

-While a more complex and production ready copy-collector may uses an allocator more complicated and flexible than our tiny little bump allocator, pretty much any schema benefits from the ability to compact used memory together so there is more contiguous usable memory.

 ### Con: Halves the effective free space